Rendering data

 These functions are designed to compose cleanly:

-render_variable dispatches to render_array or render_mapping as needed.
+render_variable dispatches to render_array or other formatters as needed,

 render_variable